CLARIAH/labo-components/README.md

 # labo-components
-React library for the end-user tools in clariah.mediasuite.nl
+React library for the end-user tools in mediasuite.clariah.nl